graiola/wolf_planner/README.md

-# WoLF planner (WIP)
+# WoLF planner

+MPC planner for WoLF based on OCS2.
+This work is based on [ocs2_legged_robot](https://github.com/leggedrobotics/ocs2/tree/main/ocs2_robotic_examples/ocs2_legged_robot) and [legged_control](https://github.com/qiayuanl/legged_control.git) from `qiayuanl`.

 ## Installation:

-install the required dependencies and clone the necessary repos in a catkin workspace:
+Install the required dependencies and clone the necessary repos in a catkin workspace:

 ```
 # Install dependencies